ABSTRACT

 INTRODUCTION

-In Malaysia, it is common to see a handicapped couple moving from one table to the next peddling packets of tissue papers at a restaurant or begging on the street.
-This phenomenon has resulted in negative perceptions and stereotyping of PWDs.
-In addition, the dependency syndrome on handouts have created stereotype of PWDs.
-This phenomenon had adversely impacted EWDs who struggled with many other forms of challenges.
+In Malaysia, it is a common sight to see people with disabilities moving from table to table in restaurants, selling packets of tissue papers or begging on the street.
+This phenomenon unfortunately leads to negative perceptions and stereotyping of PWDs.
+Furthermore, the reliance on handouts by PWDs has fostered a stereotype of dependency.
+This situation has negatively impacted EWDs, who already face numerous other challenges.

-Numerous research on the viability and challenges to entrepreneurship supports the assumption that it is a feasible career alternative for people with disabilities (Blanck, 2007; Renko, 2016).
-However, the start-up efforts by EWDs are less likely to result in the establishment ofsuccessful businesses albeit the availability of many training programs and funding from agencies such as SAYLEAD, MARA, RISE Foundation, Amanah Ikhtiar Malaysia and SMIDEC In addition, little study has been conducted on EWDs who have been successful in negotiating the hurdles and barriers (Renko, 2016), particularly when considering the disruptive effect of the COVID-19 pandemic.
-The COVID-19 pandemic has had a terrible economic impact as well as protracted misery for everyone.
-Since COVID-19 swept the globe in 2020, more than 150,000 Malaysian Small and Medium Scale Enterprises (SMEs) have ceased operation, leaving 1.2 million people unemployed (Mushtaq, 2022).
-If the lack of business sustainability has made SMEs more vulnerable to uncertainties, imagine the impact on EWDs.
-EWDs confront a double blow and encounter more challenges than their able-bodied peers (Dhar and Farzana, 2017).
+Extensive research on the feasibility and challenges of entrepreneurship suggests that it is a viable career alternative for people with disabilities (Blanck et al., 2007; Renko et al., 2016).
+However, despite the availability of various training programs and funding from agencies such as SAYLEAD, MARA, the RISE Foundation, Amanah Ikhtiar Malaysia, and SMIDEC, start-ups by EWDs are less likely to result in successful businesses than those who are able-bodied.
+Moreover, limited research has focused on the EWDs who have successfully overcome obstacles and barriers (Renko et al., 2016), particularly considering the disruptive impact of the COVID-19 pandemic.
+The COVID-19 pandemic had a devastating economic impact and caused prolonged hardship for everyone.
+Since 2020, over 150,000 Malaysian small and medium scale enterprises (SMEs) have ceased operation, resulting in 1.2 million job losses (Mushtaq, 2022).
+If the lack of business sustainability has made SMEs more susceptible to uncertainties, the impact on EWDs is likely to be even greater.
+EWDs face a dual burden and encounter more challenges compared to their able-bodied counterparts (Dhar and Farzana, 2017).

-Many studies have been done on the consumers and businesses during the COVID-19 pandemic (Laato et al., 2020; Jebril, 2020; Puttaiah et al., 2020).
-Unexpectedly, there has been no research on the impact of the COVID-19 on EWDs’ businesses.
-As such, this study focuses on EWDs who 'survived' the COVID-19 pandemic to fill this research vacuum.
-Hence, this research is focused upon EWDs who thrived during COVID-19 to find answers for the research question: - How do these EWDs ensure that their business sustainability during and beyond COVID-19?
+Many studies were done on consumers and businesses during the COVID-19 pandemic (Laato et al., 2020; Jebril, 2020; Puttaiah et al., 2020).
+Unexpectedly, there has been little research yet on the impact of COVID-19 on EWDs’ businesses.
+This study focuses on EWDs who ‘survived’ the COVID-19 pandemic to answer the research question: How do EWDs ensure business sustainability during and beyond the COVID-19 pandemic?

 LITERATURE REVIEW

 EWDs were particularly vulnerable to the consequences of COVID-19.
-The researchers believe that most EWDs have suffered because of limited access to resources, rising unemployment, record-level inflation, interest rate hikes, and continued business closures because of the lockdowns during COVID-19.
-However, there are EWDs who thrived during COVID-19 and continued to be successful during the endemic.
+Most EWDs suffered because of limited access to resources, rising unemployment, record-level inflation, interest rate hikes, and continued business closures because of lockdown policies.
+However, there are some EWDs who thrived during COVID-19 and continued to be successful.

-Due to the COVID-19 pandemic, most businesses, particularly those in the food and retail sectors where most EWDs are involved in, have been forced to close completely.
-According to Brunt et al. (2023), during the COVID-19 crisis, smaller firms were hit hardest as government economic activity was reallocated toward firms with higher pre-crisis labour productivity.
-In addition, due to customers' incapacity to visit stores or a lack of available cash for purchases, there has been a significant decline in demand for consumer goods, causing companies to change their business tactics.
-Online platforms and logistic related businesses are booming globally due to COVID-19 (Medyakova et al., 2020; Musa et al., 2023).
+Most businesses in the food and retail sectors, where EWDs are often involved in, closed completely as a result of the pandemic.
+According to Mishi et al. (2023), during the COVID-19 crisis, smaller firms were hit hardest, as government economic activity was reallocated toward firms with higher pre-crisis labor productivity.
+In addition, due to customers’ incapacity to visit stores and a lack of available cash for purchases, there was a decline in demand for consumer goods, causing companies to change business tactics.
+Online platforms and logistic related businesses however boomed globally (Medyakova et al., 2020; Musa et al., 2023).

-As expected, the negative impact continued after COVID-19 as most EWDs must start their business all over again.
-Small firms and start-ups are reopening after the COVID-19 lockdowns, but face hurdles such as changing customer preferences and fine-tuning their business strategies by prioritizing employee and consumer safety, cost control, and online presence/doorstep services (Varma & Dutta, 2022).
-Mukherjee et al. (2023) further identified five factors for entrepreneurs in the post COVID-19 to consider: (1) SMEs' access to external resources, particularly entrepreneurial finance; (2) their ability to plan for the long term while remaining flexible; (3) entrepreneurial learning's ability to deal with "unplanned" events/uncertainty; (4) the importance of networking and information sources; and (5) their optimism for future recovery.
-Optimism for future recovery from the adverse impact of COVID-19 could be related to psychological factors such as anxiety and depression, and could have long-lasting (Jabbar et al., 2022).
+Small firms and start-ups reopened after the pandemic, but they faced hurdles such as changing customer preferences, taking into account employee and consumer safety, cost controls, and online presence/doorstep services (Varma and Dutta, 2022).
+Mukherjee et al. (2023) identified five factors for entrepreneurs in the post-COVID-19 world to consider: (1) SMEs’ access to external resources, particularly entrepreneurial finance; (2) their ability to plan for the long term while remaining flexible; (3) the ability to deal with ‘unplanned’ events and uncertainty; (4) the importance of networking and information sources; and (5) their optimism for future recovery.
+Optimism for future recovery from the adverse impact of COVID-19 could be related to psychological factors such as anxiety and depression, and could have long-lasting effects (Jabbar et al., 2021).

-However, Conz et al. (2023) believed that since entrepreneurs' adaptive traits help them respond better to crises, their influence will continue to make adjustment and grow.
-Entrepreneurs are thought to be more inventive and risk-takers than non-entrepreneurs because of their capacity to react to and adapt to market demands (Ganegoda Hewage, 2023).
-Interestingly, several EWDs managed to expand their business irrespective of COVID-19.
-The researchers believe the Self Determination Theory (Deci and Ryan, 1985; Ryan and Deci, 2022) can be applied as it explains how being self-determined impacts the motivation of EWDs to sustain their businesses.
-The theory can also be applied to EWDS as it explains how being self-determined impacts their motivation to succeed.
+However, Conz et al. (2023) posited that because entrepreneurs’ adaptive traits enable them to respond more effectively to crises, their businesses will persist in adjusting and growing.
+Entrepreneurs are generally considered more innovative and inclined to take risks compared to non-entrepreneurs, owing to their ability to react and adapt to market demands (Ganegoda Hewage, 2023).
+Interestingly, several EWDs successfully expanded their businesses despite the challenges posed by COVID-19.
+The Self-Determination Theory (Deci and Ryan, 1985; Ryan and Deci, 2022) can be applied here, as it explains how being self-determined influences the motivation of EWDs to sustain their businesses.
+Furthermore, the theory can also be applied to EWDs as it elucidates how self-determination impacts their motivation to achieve success.

 METHODOLOGY

-There are seven categories of people with disabilities (PWDs) under which they can register at the Social Welfare Department of Malaysia namely: (1) Hearing Disability, (2) Visual Disability, (3) Speech Disability, (4) Physical Disability, (5) Learning Disability, (6) Mental Disability, and (7) Multiple Disabilities.
-The researchers will focus on EWDs with physical disability as they form the majority group.
-A qualitative phenomenology approach was used to interview five EWDs as this approach provides rich opportunity to test and experience the phenomenon through descriptions of the essence of the experience of EWDs.
-The interview session aimed to uncover hidden themes and concepts during data collection and analysis, utilising informality as the context (Fei et al., 2023).
-A phenomenological qualitative method provides for empathy and recognition of both the researcher's and the participant's subjectivity regarding the topic under investigation (Alhazmi & Haufmann, 2022).
-In addition, this is preliminary research to explore EWDs business sustainability based on a small sample.
-Purposive sampling was used as it allowed for the intentional selection of participants based on specific characteristics relevant to the research objectives by deliberately including a diverse cross section of ages, backgrounds, and cultures, i.e., to concentrate on people with characteristics who will better be able to assist with the relevant research (Etikan et al., 2016).
-The EWDs was chosen based on the following inclusion criteria for selection: (1) self-identified as Entrepreneurs with Disabilities; (2) engaged in entrepreneurial activities prior, during, and after the COVID-19 pandemic; (3) experienced disruptions or challenges in their entrepreneurial endeavors due to the pandemic; and (4) willingness to share their experiences through interviews.
+There are seven categories of PWDs one can register under at the Social Welfare Department of Malaysia: (1) Hearing Disability, (2) Visual Disability, (3) Speech Disability, (4) Physical Disability, (5) Learning Disability, (6) Mental Disability, and (7) Multiple Disabilities.
+We focus on EWDs with a physical disability as they are the majority group.
+A qualitative phenomenological approach was used to interview five EWDs and generate our data, as this approach provides rich opportunity to test and experience hypotheses through descriptions of the essence of the experience of EWDs.
+Interview sessions aimed to uncover hidden themes and concepts for analysis in an informal context (Fei et al., 2023).
+Phenomenological qualitative methods provide for empathy and recognition of both the researchers’ and participant’s subjectivities (Alhazmi and Kaufmann, 2022).

-The researchers performed thematic analysis on the qualitative data through familiarization, coding, generating themes, reviewing themes, defining and naming themes, and writing up before summarizing and interpreting the findings (Miles and Huberman, 1994).
-This approach is highly suited for questions about EWDs’ experiences or their opinions and perceptions.
-It aids in obtaining accurate results using data generated by thematic analysis.
-An open-ended interview protocol and guide was developed, tested, and used in the fieldwork on the five EWDs.
-The background of the five EWDs is shown in Table 1.
+The researchers performed thematic analysis on the data through familiarization, coding, generating themes, reviewing themes, defining and naming themes, and summarizing and interpreting (Miles and Huberman, 1994).
+This approach is suited for questions about EWDs’ experiences or their opinions and perceptions.
+It aided in obtaining accurate results.
+An open-ended interview protocol and guide was developed, tested, and used.
+The backgrounds of the five EWDs is shown in table 1.

 Table 1